I am a co-organizer of the CMU Analysis and Geometry Seminar. Please do contact me if you would like to give a talk.

 I also the supervisor of the Central Michigan Math Department Problem of the Week.
 If you have solved this week's problem, please send me the solution, or take it to the math department office!
 There are prizes for CMU undergraduates!

-In summer 2019 I am co-organizing a similar program in Bangalore, India.
+In summer 2019 I am co-organizing a workshop in Bangalore, India, on Several Complex Variables.